Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 But the landscapes it offers are incredible!
 No desert brush obscures the gorgeous rock formations here.

-Many small hiking trails splinter off the road, so you can stop and traverse them for even more epic views of the wind-carved mudstone from the top.
-It’s a must-see in Death Valley.
+Many small hiking trails splinter off the road, so you can park up and tackle those you fancy for even more epic views of the wind-carved mudstone from the top.

-Death Valley languishes beneath the International Dark Sky Path, meaning it’s one of the top places for stargazing in the United States.
+Death Valley has been designated as a Gold Tier International Dark Sky Park, meaning it’s one of the top places for stargazing, not only in the United States, but in the world.

-There are multiple locations to choose from for the best viewing.
-Badwater Basin, Mesquite Flat Sand Dunes, and the Harmony Borax Works are all great choices.
+You can’t really go wrong with locations – if you can see a large stretch of sky, chances are it will be a good place.
+That said, Badwater Basin, Mesquite Flat Sand Dunes and the Harmony Borax Works are all great choices.
 Bring your camera for epic nighttime Milky Way photography.

 See Darwin Falls

-Believe it or not, Death Valley National Park, one of the hottest places on Earth, has a year-round waterfall.
+Believe it or not, Death Valley National Park, one of the hottest places on Earth, has a year-round waterfall, Darwin Falls.

-That fact alone makes Darwin Falls one of the best places to see in Death Valley.
-You’ll have to walk along a trail to find this watery treasure.
-As you go, you might doubt that it exists at all, but eventually, you’ll see a small creek complete with dragonflies and frogs croaking.
+That fact alone makes Darwin Falls a must-see spot.
+Sure, you’ll have to hike along a trail to find it… one so dry that you might doubt that it exists at all, but eventually, you’ll see a small creek complete with dragonflies and frogs croaking.

 Take a Trip to The Eureka Dunes

-The Eureka Dunes are more remote, but they’re the most beautiful dune field Death Valley offers.
-Probably because it’s so remote and therefore lacking in touristy crowds.
+The Eureka Dunes are more remote, but IMHO they’re the most beautiful dune field in Death Valley.

 Yes.
 The dunes sing.
 It may not be the latest Taylor Swift hit, but under the right conditions, they sound out with a bass reverberation similar to a pipe organ emanating from under your feet.
 Who wouldn’t want to experience this baffling phenomenon that has scientists scratching their heads?